 Next question: Do you envision a system for background music or one that can get the whole house rocking on a Saturday night?
-Or maybe you're an enthusiast who wants nothing less than rich, full-bodied sound in at least one or two of the rooms?
+Or maybe you're an enthusiast who wants nothing less than audiophile sound in at least one or two of the rooms?

 Answering these questions will help you determine whether you will be satisfied by one of the popular wireless systems or if you need something more sophisticated.